bilalm19/CMU-Labs/bomb/README.md

           │
           └──> n48(1001)
 ```
 `func7` is a recursive function.
-The code can be roughly translated as (not accurately):
+The code can be roughly translated as:
 ```C
 // Tree definition
 struct Tree {